timofeysie/tiwanaku/README.md

 Property 'config' does not exist on type 'Observable<IConfig>'.
 ```

 We just need the appropriate RxJs way of getting the property in a functional manner here.
 Sorry it's not so obvious what it is.
-This part of the project is called a steep learning curve.
+This is part of the *steep learning curve* everyone talks about when using Redux.

 The basic observable approach is to subscribe to it.
 Finally read [an answer by sashoalm here](https://stackoverflow.com/questions/35633684/how-to-get-current-value-of-state-object-with-ngrx-store/43057702) that shows one way that works:
 ```